Requirements for Linux-Based Virtual Machines

 Applies To: System Center 2012 R2 Virtual Machine Manager, System Center 2012 SP1 - Virtual Machine Manager

 As of System Center 2012 Service Pack 1 (SP1), Virtual Machine Manager (VMM) supports virtual machines that contain Linux as the guest operating system.
 There are two requirements when creating such virtual machines, as follows:

 The VMM guest agent for Linux must be installed on the virtual machine.
 It is required for service template integration, and it allows you to modify properties on the Linux computer such as the host name.
-For instructions on how to accomplish that, see How to Install the VMM Agent for Linux.
+For information about installing, see How to Install the VMM Agent for Linux.

 VMM does not verify that the virtual machine meets these requirements.
 However, if these requirements are not met, the virtual machine will fail to deploy.

 Other ResourcesCreate a Linux-Based Virtual Machine Template Scenario